jaggederest/codedoor/README.md

 CodeDoor is a marketplace for freelance programmers to find work.
 To qualify as a freelancer, you need at least one commit in a public repository with at least 25 stars.

-The CodeDoor platform is open source.
+The CodeDoor platform is open source (MIT and BSD license).
 See the LICENSE file for more details.

 ---------------